-The Board and the Corporation have devoted significant attention and resources to reviewing the Corporation's corporate governance practices and ensuring that the Corporation's system of corporate governance will meet applicable legal requirements on an ongoing basis.
+The Board has devoted significant attention and resources to reviewing the Corporation's corporate governance practices and ensuring that the Corporation's system of corporate governance will meet applicable legal requirements on an ongoing basis.
 The Board adopted its Terms of Reference ("Terms of Reference") and a number of policies including policies related to disclosure and the media, and a whistleblower policy, to assist the Corporation in maintaining a high standard of corporate governance.
 With input from the relevant committees, the Board also created the charters for its committees: the Audit and Finance Committee, the Compensation and HR Committee, and the Corporate Governance and Nominating Committee.

-The Board and the Corporation has adopted Corporate Governance Guidelines (which set out the responsibilities of the Board as a whole, the structure of the Board, the responsibilities of directors and other matters related to the operations of the Board) and a Code of Ethics and Business Conduct (which is applicable to all directors, officers and employees of the Corporation).
+The Board has adopted Corporate Governance Guidelines (which set out the responsibilities of the Board as a whole, the structure of the Board, the responsibilities of directors and other matters related to the operations of the Board) and a Code of Ethics and Business Conduct (which is applicable to all directors, officers and employees of the Corporation).

-In March 2015, the Corporate Governance and Nominating Committee conducted its annual review of the Corporation's governance policies, charters and terms of reference.
+In March 2016, the Corporate Governance and Nominating Committee conducted its annual review of the Corporation's governance policies, charters and terms of reference.
 The Board is committed to continuing to monitor new developments relating to governance best practices to ensure the Corporation is achieving compliance and implementing processes accordingly.

-In July 2014, the Board of the Corporation appointed Mr. Donald J. McCaffrey as Chairman and Dr. Peter Johann as Lead Director and position descriptions have been approved for these positions.
-Since Mr. McCaffrey is not an independent Chairman, Dr. Johann, as Lead Director, worked to ensure that the board operated independently of management and that Board members had an independent leadership contact.
-Dr. Johann resigned as a director of the Corporation on November 26, 2015 and the Board will seek a replacement Lead Director in due course.
+In December 2015, the Board of the Corporation appointed Dr. Smith as Lead Director.
+Since Mr. McCaffrey is not an independent Chairman, Dr. Smith, as Lead Director, works to ensure that the board operates independently of management and that Board members have an independent leadership contact.